PyKhaled/project-template/CONTRIBUTING.md

 Label          | Description
 ---            | ---
 `bug`          | Indicates an unexpected problem or unintended behavior.
-'documentation'| Improvements or additions to documentation `dublicate`    | Indicates similar issues or pull request.
+`documentation`| Improvements or additions to documentation `dublicate`    | Indicates similar issues or pull request.
 `enhancment`   | Indicates new feature request.
 `help wanted`  | Indicates that a maintainer wants help on an issue or pull request.